Employer NIC Calculator

 Employers make annual contributions to Class 1A and Class 1B National Insurance on the expenses and benefits they provide to their employees.
 These are included in the employer's PAYE bill.

-These are due to employee benefits such as a business phone, company car, and health insurance that the firm provides.
+These are due to employee benefits such as a business phone, company car, and the firm's health insurance.
 They must be first reported and paid at the end of each tax year.

-employer NI are calculated at a rate of 15.05% and are based on the value of taxable benefits provided in the previous financial year (2021/22: 13.8%).
+Employer NI is calculated at a rate of 15% (2024/25: 13.8%) and is based on the value of taxable benefits provided in the previous financial year.

-Suppose an employer has a PAYE settlement agreement that allows making a single annual payment to cover their tax and benefits responsibilities.
+Suppose an employer has a PAYE settlement agreement allowing a single annual payment to cover their tax and benefits responsibilities.
 In that case, Class 1B contributions are payable.
 On trivial or irregular taxable expenses or benefits, employees must pay NICs.

 What are Employer Class 1 National Insurance rates?